NiklasTiede/CheatSheet-Linux/README.md

 ## Ownership and Permissions

-Linux is a multi-user OS and thus implements concepts like users and groups
+Linux is a multi-user OS and therefore implements concepts like users and groups to ensure proper security.

 system users and regular users